 Partnering with external organisations or outsourcing can also help health organisations and systems access key capabilities.
 Recent research shows that 24% of Australian and New Zealand organisations are looking to outsource to other organisations to build their data and analytics capabilities, while 16% are looking to partner with another organisation.
-Item Internationally, research suggests that workforce shortages facing healthcare providers will lead to increasing back office tasks or business processing (BPO), with the value of BPO growing nearly 9% per year on average over the next five years out to 2027.
-In a system of the second second
+It internationally, research suggests that workforce shortages facing healthcare providers will lead to increasing back office tasks or business processing (BPO), with the value of BPO growing nearly 9% per year on average over the next five years out to 2027.
+In a system of the search suggests and the search suggests that workforce shortages facing healthcare providers will lead to increasing back office tasks or business processing (BPO), with the value of BPO growing nearly 9% per year on average over the next five years out to 2027.